DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

    I did the Forever Jetpack option but feel free to do any of the other ones.
 Press F1 to enable FOR EACH JETPACK YOU EQUIP.
 5. Real ADS - Part 2 - Add Real Zoom: https://www.nexusmods.com/starfield/mods/3939?tab=files<br />
    Install the RealADS_Sniper one
-6. Star Wars Mandalorian Title Screen Overhaul (my mod) https://www.nexusmods.com/starfield/mods/9396/?tab=files <br />
+6. Star Wars Mandalorian Title Screen Overhaul (my mod) https://drive.google.com/drive/folders/1xSbbV_F8L1KNOMc0d8S53sihKWz-2bt0?usp=sharing <br />
-   Install Part 2 Only <br />
+   Install Part 2 Only to by putting the Data folder in that archive into steamapps\common\Starfield <br />
 7. Starfield Performance Boost: https://www.nexusmods.com/starfield/mods/290?tab=files
    All In One (For all) 1v6 version

 ## **Mod Manager Modlist:** <br />
 **Note: This is following the exact load order in Mod Organizer 2 from top to bottom**<br />
+**Note: All google drive links are still installed by Mod Organizer 2.
+Just drag the archive into the downloads section of MO2 and install as you normally would **<br />

 **Core**
 1. Plugins.txt Enabler: https://www.nexusmods.com/starfield/mods/4157?tab=files